LinuxForHealth/FHIR/docs/FHIRSearchConfiguration.md

 If a tenant-specific extension-search-parameters.json file does not exist, the server falls back to the global `extension-search-parameters.json` file found at `${server.config.dir}/config/default/extension-search-parameters.json`.

-The FHIR server caches search parameters in memory (organized first by tenant id, then by resource type and search parameter name).
+The FHIR server caches search parameters in memory (organized first by tenant id, then by resource type and search parameter).
 Any updates to a tenant's `extension-search-parameters.json` file causes the FHIR server to re-load the tenant's search parameters and refresh the information stored in the cache, without requiring a server re-start.
 This allows the deployer to deploy a new tenant's `extension-search-parameters.json` or update an existing file without re-starting the FHIR server and any subsequent requests processed by the FHIR server after the updates have been made use the updated search parameters.
 However, it is important to note that this process **does not** re-index already-created resources that are stored on the FHIR Server.
 One technique for updating the indices for a given resource type is to `read` and `update` each resource instance with itself, triggering search parameter extraction (and creating a new version of each resource).

 #### 1.1.1 Search Parameters Configuration: extension-search-parameters.json
 To configure the FHIR server with one or more custom search parameters, one must create a file called `extension-search-parameters.json` and populate the contents with a Bundle of `SearchParameter` resources.